 "We're trying to make solar energy more attractive to everyone," said James McGrath, Pittsfield's parks and open space manager.
 "The more people who participate, the cheaper it is for everyone."

-Under Solarize Mass, a single company would bid to install the solar panels in both Pittsfield and Lenox, with the home and small-business owners determining how they will pay for their renewable
+Under Solarize Mass, a single company would bid to install the solar panels in both Pittsfield and Lenox, with the home and small-business owners determining how they will pay for their renewable energy systems.

 McGrath noted the higher the number of participants in the program, the lower the installation cost per household.